 Lisa is married to comedian/actor/producer, Sandy Hackett, son of legendary comedian, Buddy Hackett.
 In addition to “Sandy Hackett’s Rat Pack Show,” Lisa and Sandy launched “My Buddy,” a live theatrical production about the life of Buddy Hackett, in which Sandy stars and Lisa directs.
 The show opened to wonderful reviews at the Kravis Center for the Performing Arts in West Palm Beach, Florida and is on tour throughout the U.S.

 Lisa is the co-writer and lyricist of “Growing Older,” a new musical about men going through the change of life and she is currently developing a new musical based on the life of her father entitled, “For Once in My Life.”

-Lisa lives in Los Angeles with her husband and is the very proud mom of Oliver, a freshman at New York University Tisch School of the Arts and Ashleigh, a middle schooler, also a student of the performing arts.
+Lisa lives in Los Angeles and is the very proud mom of Oliver, a sophomore at New York University Tisch School of the Arts and Ashleigh, a middle schooler, also a student of the performing arts.